dbca-wa/wastd/docs/business_analysts.rst

 products (figures and tables) and write, or contribute, to several recurring reports.

-From MPC and NTP Coodinator:
+From MPC and NTP Coordinator:

 REQ Minimise data entry, a/d barrier crossings, handling steps, reduce double handling at data entry, prefer digital data capture.